 Keep in mind that bids have a three-year expiration date, and there are limits to the number of auctions you can win within a certain period of time.
 Most items purchased through QuiBids include free shipping within the U.S. If shipping is not free, it will be listed on the product page.

-With all this information available, what’s the bottom line: is QuiBids a scam?
-While we don’t necessarily think the site is a scam, there are some important points to keep in mind prior to placing your first bid.
+With all this information available, there are some important points to keep in mind prior to placing your first bid.

 Finally, the company has been sued multiple times due to allegations of veiled gambling.
 We also read numerous complaints citing confusing pricing structure, allegations of shill bidding, and difficulty winning items.